mdaffan/text-highlight-blog/README.md

 # Features

+- [x] List all BlogPosts with Filter feature.
 - [x] Create, Read, Update, Delete BlogPosts
 - [x] A page to View the blogpost and Highlight words
 - [x] Exact medium like Highlight feature, Which when a word is selected, Icon would appear above it to Highlight word.